Fire and Explosion Accidents

 Such explosions can dislodge additional dust (fuel) and may cause secondary explosions, which often result in the most death and destruction.
 The hazards of dust explosions exist in a variety of manufacturing environments, including plants that make candy, sugar, feed, flour, spice, wood, paper, rubbery, furniture, textiles, pharmaceuticals, dyes, coal and processed metals.

 Preventing Dust Explosions:

 - Implement hazardous dust safety and housekeeping programs.

 - Access hidden areas for proper inspection.

 Explosions and fires continue to lead to the serious injury or death of far too many employees each year.
 Fires, explosions and exposure to harmful substances cause some 600 workplace deaths each year.
 The risk of injury or death is exacerbated by poor evacuation plans, blocked fire exits and other negligence on the part of an employer.
 Because these are such complex cases, and because life-altering injuries typically result, speaking to an experienced personal injury and wrongful death law firm is critical at the earliest stages of such cases.

-If your dealing with a serious or fatal work injury in Massachusetts, contact the Boston personal injury lawyers and wrongful death attorneys at the Law Offices of Jeffrey S. Glassman today for a free and confidential consultation to discuss your rights.
+If your dealing with a serious or fatal work injury in Massachusetts, contact the Boston personal injury lawyers and wrongful death attorneys at Jeffrey Glassman Injury Lawyers today for a free and confidential consultation to discuss your rights.

 Boston Injury Lawyer - (617) 777-7777 -- Free Consultation